-This work plays with Alfred Hitchcock’s The Birds from 1963, which is possibly the first artwork of the western world that presents a post-anthropocentric viewpoint.
-The ‘watergate’ scandal set in ancient times draws from the research of academic Delphine Driaux.
+Birds watch New Kingdom nobles pass Self-Service Wells Act at the Nile Basin Authority plays with Alfred Hitchcock’s The Birds from 1963, which is possibly the first artwork of the western world that presents a post-anthropocentric viewpoint.
+The ‘watergate’ scandal sets Australia’s Murray and Darling River crisis caused by successive governments and the ruling elite in ancient times, drawing from the research of academic Delphine Driaux.

 Water supply of ancient Egyptian settlements: the role of the state.
 Overview of a relatively equitable scheme from the Old to New Kingdom (ca. 2543–1077 BC)